 When you participate in Study Abroad, your loan and work eligibility changes.
 Since you may not work under Federal Work Study or the Oxy Work Award program while you are studying abroad, the "work" component of your financial aid award is reduced and the loan component is increased by the amount of work award (to accommodate the loss of work study income).

 If you normally receive $3,100 in work award for the academic year, you can expect your award to be reduced for the semester you are abroad.
 You will not have your full work award available to you in one semester.

 Financial aid may be available to assist you with your travel costs.
-If you are determined by the Financial Aid Office to be a needy student, you might be eligible to receive a travel grant.
+This determination will be made by the Financial Aid Office based on your financial need.
 This grant will be an estimate of your airfare expenses.
-This grant will not be a reimbursement of your actual flight costs; your actual costs may vary from your travel grant.
+This grant will not be a reimbursement of your actual flight costs; your actual costs will vary from your travel grant.